Movement Archives & History:

 1989

-Sakhi for South Asian Women was founded in New York City, NY.
+Sakhi for South Asian Survivors was founded in New York City, NY.

 Ashiyanaa (formerly known as Asha for Women) was founded in Bethesda, MD.